essaysforabetterlife/essays/content/post/letter-to-someone-new.md

 ---

 My true fear for myself is that I make you into an ideal to solve my own problems.
 I can't think of a single parent I've gotten to know well who doesn't press his or her opinions of success and failure onto their kids.
 Sometimes it comes across subtly or unintentionally, and other times it's very obvious.
+I am committed as much as possible to not demanding you do anything.
+You don't need to eat to make me happy, you don't need to succeed to make me happy.
+You don't need to love me back, or be nice to me, to make me happy.
+My commitment to you is to teach you as much as I can, to show you the world as much as I can, and let you decide for yourself how to live in it.
+And, finally, I shall identify with no praise that says this is the "good" or "right" way to be.

+Simply to be with you, just now, in whatever way you are.
+Because once you see things this way, you just can't imagine why you'd do anything different.